Cover Art Raquel

 for questions or comments about the functionality of this site.

-to The Web site for Gregg Herken's
+Welcome to the website for Gregg Herken's

 Brotherhood of the Bomb: The Tangled Lives and Loyalties of Robert

 [ NEW EVIDENCE: Website updated 2023 ]

 the fascinating story of the men who founded the nuclear age, fully

 told for the first time.
 The story of the twentieth century is largely

 the story of the power of science and technology.
 Within that story

 is the incredible tale of the human conflict between Robert Oppenheimer,

 Ernest Lawrence, and Edward Teller - the scientists most responsible